top of page

 Converting skeptics through patience and generosity

 Our extended trial offered continued lightweight protection even after expiration, without intrusive demands.
-By respecting user autonomy and generously providing ongoing protection, we gently encouraged conversion and significantly improved perceptions of Sentinel SafeGuard.
+By respecting user autonomy and generously providing ongoing protection, we gently encouraged conversion and significantly improved perceptions of LiveSafe.

 The impact: building trust that converts

-While our agency engagement ended before results went live (a typical handoff model), the impact of our work was clear: we transformed Sentinel SafeGuard from a frustrating, interruptive product into a trusted, supportive presence across the customer journey.
+While our agency engagement ended before results went live (a typical handoff model), the impact of our work was clear: we transformed LiveSafe from a frustrating, interruptive product into a trusted, supportive presence across the customer journey.

 By removing aggressive, transactional tactics, we created space for users to become customers on their own terms.

-In their place, we designed simple, respectful interactions that built confidence over time and strengthened SafeGuard’s relationship with its users.
+In their place, we designed simple, respectful interactions that built confidence over time and strengthened LiveSafe’s relationship with its users.

-This wasn’t just a redesign of screens — it was a redesign of how SafeGuard showed up in people’s lives.
+This wasn’t just a redesign of screens — it was a redesign of how LiveSafe showed up in people’s lives.

 What I learned about designing for distrusting users